Fort Lauderdale Car Accident Lawyers

 - At least $10,000 in property damage liability coverage.

-Florida is also one of the only states that does not require drivers to have liability insurance for bodily injury coverage for other motorists, pedestrians, and bicyclists.
+Fort Lauderdale and other areas in the state does not require drivers to have liability insurance for bodily injury coverage for other motorists, pedestrians, and bicyclists.
 In other words, if you incur serious injury as the result of someone else’s legal fault, you may not be able to get satisfactory compensation for your injuries under your own policy (or another person’s policy if they’re underinsured).
 If your insurance only allows for $10,000 in PIP benefits, you might find your insurance premiums don’t cover all of your monetary damages.

 Florida law does allow drivers to collect compensation from an at-fault driver, assuming they meet certain criteria.
 This is called the “serious injury threshold” and applies when you experience at least one of the following as a direct result of the accident: